raffrica/cardio_ml_practice/README.md

 ----------------------

 This is a practice machine learning project, to implement feature and model selection.
-I've chosen a dataset from the UCI Machine Learning Repository entitled [Heart Disease Dataset](http://archive.ics.uci.edu/ml/datasets/Heart+Disease), and have used the preprocessed cleveland data.
+I've chosen a dataset from the UCI Machine Learning Repository entitled [Heart Disease Dataset](http://archive.ics.uci.edu/ml/datasets/Heart+Disease), and have used the preprocessed cleveland data (which has 14 features and 302 observations).

-This project explores feature slection methods (L1 Regularization and Recursive Feature Elimination) as well as model selection (Logistic Regression, K Nearest Neighbors, Random Forest, and Support Vector Machine) for classifying whether or not a patient has **greater than 50% coronary artery occlusion on angiography - aka are there heart arteries blocked on visualization of these arteries**.
+This project explores feature slection methods (L1 Regularization and Recursive Feature Elimination) as well as model selection (Logistic Regression, K Nearest Neighbors, Random Forest, and Support Vector Machine) for classifying whether or not a patient has **greater than 50% coronary artery occlusion on angiography - aka are their heart arteries blocked on visualization of these arteries**.

 ----------------------